AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 and run
 ```
 include("setup_workers.jl")
 ```
-to install the AMPSSIE package and start multiple parallel works.
+to install the AMPSSIE package and start multiple parallel workers.

 If it works correctly the output should match something similar to the corresponding terminal window.
-If there are issues please see the [error page](../UsingTheSoftware/DeployingTheSoftware.md).
+If there are issues, see the [deployment page](../UsingTheSoftware/DeployingTheSoftware.md) for troubleshooting.

 </div>